Many years ago, they were only limited to European bedrooms, but today, duvets and their covers are used in households all around the globe.

 Why does a duvet require a cover?

-As for the comforter, comforters are usually colored or patterned, not solid white, so they don’t require a cover to add style.
+As for the comforter, comforters are usually coloured or patterned, not solid white, so they don’t require a cover to add style.

 A comforter is a thick, quilted, fluffy blanket that is used to keep you warm.

-Because comforters are normally used over a top sheet they don’t require an additional layer of fabric for protection from skin oil or sweat.
+Because comforters are normally used over a top sheet they don’t require an additional layer of fabric to protect from skin oil or sweat.
 Most comforters are stuffed with a synthetic fill but you can also find ones that are down-filled.

 Natural fillings, such as ones made of duck or goose feathers provide great insulation and warmth.

-However, there’s also the alternative feather-filled duvet option which is far more cost-effective.
+However, there’s also an alternative feather-filled duvet option which is far more cost-effective.